evgenyneu/tarpan/README.md

 * text and plots of the summaries of model parameters,

-* histograms of posterior distributions of parameters.
+* histograms and pair plots of posterior distributions of parameters.

 <img src='images/tarpan.jpg' alt='Picture of Tarpan'>